 The one aspect of this house that I love, is the natural lighting that illuminates every room.
 The light from the windows and glass doors, leave our home feeling airy and bright at all times, creating an outdoor ambiance inside.
 It’s one of the many elements that led me to purchase this home in 1999.

 So where to begin…I guess the best place to start is the dining room.
 It’s the first room through the front door, and one of our favorite gathering spaces.
 In the center of all the happenings is my beautiful Victorian-era communal table that I inherited from my parents.
-On each end, I’ve placed a Cane Arm Chair to bring in texture and natural cane elements to the space.
+On each end, I have a cane arm chair (see similar here) to bring in texture and natural cane elements to the space.
 I like how the texture of cane adds depth of character to varying wood dining and side tables.
-For pops of greenery, I added a fiddle leaf tree in the corner and usually adorn the table with a long succulent centerpiece from our Botany Bar at DIANI Living.
+For pops of greenery, I added a fiddle leaf tree in the corner and usually adorn the table with a long succulent centerpiece from our botany bar at DIANI Living.

 We also added a sitting area with two reupholstered 17th-century Flemish chairs around the wood burning stove.
 During the colder seasons, we like to light a warm fire while enjoying a home-cooked meal around the table.
 The sounds of the crackling flames fill the room with our very own dining room soundtrack.